Ibnu Hadjar

-Ibnu Hadjar (born Haderi; 19 April 1920 – 22 March 1965) was an Indonesian Navy officer and later the leader of Darul Islam in South Kalimantan from 1950-1963.
+Ibnu Hadjar (born Haderi; 19 April 1920 – 22 March 1965) was an Indonesian Navy officer and later the leader of Darul Islam in South Kalimantan from 1950 to 1963.
 He participated in Kalimantan Physical Revolution under the 4th Division of the Indonesian Navy.
 After the revolution, following the army reorganization, he was rejected from joining the military due to his illiteracy.
 He subsequently started an insurgency against the government and later joined the Islamic State of Indonesia.
 After surrendering he was arrested, and sentenced to death.

 Early life

 Ibnu Hadjar was born on 19 April 1920 in Ambutun with the original name Haderi.
 Before the Japanese occupation, he worked as a farmer and honey collector.

 During the Indonesian National Revolution, he joined 4th Division of Indonesian Navy with the rank of second lieutenant and changed his name to Ibnu Hadjar.
 He served as a guerilla commandant in Kandangan, South Kalimantan.
 In early 1950, Ibnu Hadjar joined United Indonesian State Army and was deployed to Pontianak for a short time.